Resilience Catalysts in Public Health

 Using the novel Community Resilience (CR) framework developed at GW, health departments across the country are convening multiple sectors to manage and deliver resources that contribute to a community’s health and wellbeing.

 The first cohort of Resilience Catalyst network partners was launched in 2019 and includes Mesa County, CO, Louisville, KY, Cambridge, MA, and Appalachian District, NC.
 In 2020, we launched a second cohort that includes Alameda County, CA, Baltimore City, MD, Leon County, FL, Shelby County, TN, and Tacoma-Pierce County, WA.
-Acting as Chief Health Strategists, each local health department and their community partners have developed a system dynamics model to address ACEs through a unique local lens.
+In 2021, we welcomed a third cohort including Deschutes County, OR, Jersey City, NJ, Lee County, IA, and Cleveland, OH.
+Acting as Chief Health Strategists, each local health department and their community partners develop a system dynamics model to address ACEs through a unique local lens.

 Learn more about the sites: